MicrosoftDocs/nav-content/dynamics-nav-app/intercompany-manage.md

 ---
-title: Transactions Between Companies in the Same Organization| Microsoft Docs
+title: Transactions Between Companies in the Same Organization
 description: With the Intercompany functionality, you can simplify business processes and transactions between companies within the same organization.
 services: project-madeira
 documentationcenter: ''